jupyterhub/jupyterhub/docs/source/reference/rest.md

 ## Enabling users to spawn multiple named-servers via the API

-With JupyterHub version 0.8, support for multiple servers per user has landed.
-Prior to that, each user could only launch a single default server via the API like this:
+Support for multiple servers per user was introduced in JupyterHub [version 0.8.](../changelog.md) Prior to that, each user could only launch a single default server via the API like this: